Prettier Than Pink

 In 1995 a self-produced demo garnered interest from various record labels and the group changed its name to Prettier Than Pink.
 Neo Records (now VIVA Records) eventually signed them up.
-After five months, an eponymous debut album went Gold.
-The single "Cool Ka Lang," written and composed by the band's lead singer and founding member Lei Bautista, reached no. 1 on the OPM charts.
+After five months, an eponymous debut album went gold.
+The single "Cool Ka Lang", written and composed by Bautista, reached no. 1 on the OPM charts.

-By 1997, Prettier Than Pink had undergone a line-up transformation, with Bautista remaining as the group's leader.
-Their second album, UnPink, took a less commercial turn; but the release received regional airplay with "Baby".
-In 1998, Lei Bautista was nominated for an Awit award for "Baby."
+By 1997, Prettier Than Pink's line-up had changed, with Bautista remaining the group's leader.
+Their second album, UnPink, was less commercially successful turn, but the song "Baby" received regional airplay.
+In 1998, Bautista was nominated for an Awit Award for "Baby".

 Bautista left for the U.S. shortly thereafter, reviving Prettier Than Pink in America as a new wave-styled group.
 In 2005, Prettier Than Pink started recording their U.S. debut for the Sutton Records label.